ewjay/fapiwiki/FAPI_Meeting_Notes_2021-11-10_Atlantic.rst

 * * Brian Campbell: This still seems like it could be potentially interpreted as requiring OIDC scopes to be 'expanded' into claims.

 Taka pointed out that this is related to #450.

+Discussion

+* Allow servers to expand the scope values into claim names, but not to require it.
+* Adding some explanation on "clients" and "RPs".
+* Claims parameters with values (like in UK) v.s.
+RAR.

+Dima will be adding Notes explaining these.

 Issues (Dave/Nat)